Leonets/LendingDApp/README.md

 You can run ./lending_dapp.sh

+# Unit test

+You can run 'scrypto test' from the 'scrypto' directory for testing the main functions (lend and takes_back)

 # TODO & Useful commands

-//to update the package without resetting resim resim publish . --package-address $package
+//to update the package without resetting resim

+resim publish . --package-address $package